akeneo/pim-docs/cookbook/ui_customization/add_a_tab_to_product_edit_form.rst

         paths:
             pim/product-edit-form/packages: pimacme/js/product/form/packages

-Now that our file is registred into `requirejs` configuration, we can add this extension to the product edit form:
+Now that our file is registered into `requirejs` configuration, we can add this extension to the product edit form:

 .. code-block:: yaml
     :linenos: